 The Association of Personal Injury Lawyers (APIL) is committed to safeguarding privacy of visitors to its website and social media outlets while providing the highest possible quality of service.
-We will only use the information that we collect about you lawfully, in accordance with the Data Protection Act 1998.
+We will only use the information that we collect about you lawfully, in accordance with General Data Protection Regulation (GDPR) (EU) 2016/679.

 You can check the information that we hold about you by contacting APIL.
 If you find any inaccuracies we will delete or correct them promptly.
 If you have any requests concerning your personal information or any queries about this policy please contact email@example.com.

 This page explains how APIL uses any information you provide on the APIL website and the ways in which we protect your privacy.

 We are committed to ensuring that your information is secure.
 To prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.